theodorejb/peachy-sql/README.md

 PeachySQL is a speedy database abstraction layer which makes it easy to execute prepared statements and work with large amounts of data.
-It supports both MySQL and SQL Server, and runs on PHP 5.5+ as well as HHVM.
+It supports both MySQL and SQL Server, and runs on PHP 7.1+.

 ## Install via Composer